 Watkinson’s plan for maintaining the health and safety of students and staff continues to follow all mandates, best practices, and current recommendations from the CDC, Connecticut State Department of Education, and the Connecticut Department of Health.

-As of March 30, masking is now optional for all visitors both outside on our campus and inside a Watkinson building.
-Visitors are strongly encouraged to maintain social distancing when with our students.
-As numerous end-of-year events, some indoors and some outside, are in the midst of being planned, Watkinson reserves the right to require visitors to wear masks, both indoors and outside at any event, and that decision will be informed by the data from our on-campus testing, infection levels of our surrounding community, and recommendations from the State.
+Watkinson reserves the right to require visitors to wear masks, both indoors and outside at any event, and that decision will be informed by the data from our on-campus testing, infection levels of our surrounding community, and recommendations from the State and CDC.

 GENERAL LAYERED MITIGATION STRATEGY